9 Best Engineering Internships for High School Students

 Program dates: Rolling dates

-Eligibility: High school sophomores, juniors, and seniors who have taken at least one honors science or honors English class, with a minimum GPA of 3.25, can apply.
+Eligibility: High school sophomores, juniors, and seniors who have taken at least one honors science or honors English class and have a minimum GPA of 3.25 can apply.

-The TARGET Program offers a competitive six-week summer internship to high school sophomores and juniors in Illinois.
-It’s tailored for students with a keen interest and proven skills in physics, mathematics, computer science, and engineering.
-This program combines hands-on work experience with immersive learning opportunities working alongside scientists and engineers at Fermilab.
+The TARGET Program offers a competitive six-week summer internship to Illinois high school sophomores and juniors.
+It’s tailored for students with a keen interest and proven physics, mathematics, computer science, and engineering skills.
+This program combines work experience with learning opportunities.
+You will work alongside scientists and engineers at Fermilab.
+TARGET encourages minority participation and supports the representation of women in science, engineering, and computer science.
+The TARGET Program typically hosts a cohort of around 15–25 interns each year, making this a highly coveted opportunity.
+To learn more about this program, check out our complete guide here.

 Cost/Stipend: No cost. $17.20 hourly stipend provided.

-Eligibility: High school sophomores and juniors can apply for the 2024 program.
-Students must have Illinois high school enrollment and a 3.0 grade point average or above on a 4.0 scale.
+Eligibility: High school sophomores and juniors enrolled in Illinois high schools with a 3.0 grade point average or above on a 4.0 scale.
 Students must be eligible to work in the United States.

 Cost/Stipend: $4,000 (New participants) | $4,500 (Returning participants)